 X- prefix, but this convention was deprecated in June 2012 because of the inconveniences it caused when nonstandard fields became standard in RFC 6648; others are listed in an IANA registry, whose original content was defined in RFC 4229.
 IANA also maintains a registry of proposed new HTTP headers.

 Headers can be grouped according to their contexts:

-- Request header: Headers containing more information about the resource to be fetched or about the client itself.
+- Request headers contain more information about the resource to be fetched, or about the client requesting the resource.

-- Response header: Headers with additional information about the response, like its location or about the server itself (name and version etc.).
+- Response headers hold additional information about the response, like its location or about the server providing it.

-- Entity header: Headers containing more information about the body of the entity, like its content length or its MIME-type.
+- Representation headers contain information about the body of the resource, like its MIME type, or encoding/compression applied.

 Headers can also be grouped according to how proxies handle them: